villegame/datalog-2-sw/README.md

 Just browse to your RPI's ip address, or if you created wlan-ap connect to the network and direct your browser to the gateway.

 **NOTE!**
-* So far the hardcoded password for configuration is 'password'.
-* Also it is good to point out that server.js contains express-session secret for sessions, which should also be changed.
+* server.js contains express-session secret for sessions, which should be changed

 ## TODO
 * Config panel